siyaochen/i-am-very-smart-bot/README.md

 # I-am-very-smart-Bot
-A reddit bot that alters Reddit comments to mimic intellectually superior humans.
+A Reddit bot that alters previously exisitng Reddit comments to mimic the style of those featured in /r/iamverysmart.